5l1v3r1/UCNB_Analyzer/README.md

 Copyright and license
 ---------------------
 Copyright 2016 UT-Battelle, LLC.
+Copyright 2016 Los Alamos National Security, LLC.
+The license is GNU GPL v2.
 See LICENSE.md for details.
-Based on UCNB_Analyzer v1.0, copyright 2016 Los Alamos National Security, LLC.